danog/MadelineProtoDocs/docs/API_docs/constructors/attachMenuPeerTypePM.md

-The bot attachment menu entry is available in private chats with other users
+The bot attachment menu entry is available in private chats with other users (not bots)